jurchiks/dbhandler/README.md

 # dbhandler

+Requirements: PHP 5.4+

 These classes are made to simplify database operations via the PHP PDO interface.

 Using PDO's native methods makes for a lot of code bloat, so I've made this project to avoid that.
 There are also some pitfalls that I've worked around.

-To work with these classes, include the provided autoloader (PHP 5.3+) in your bootloader and specify the database connection parameters in the getInstance() method of the Handler class.
+To work with these classes, include the provided autoloader in your bootloader and specify the database connection parameters in the getInstance() method of the Handler class.

 Code examples: